Layers of ooey gooey macaroni cheese sandwiching a cumin spiced lamb mince.

 As an aside – did anyone else catch that almost total eclipse today?
 Did anyone else ‘not’ look directly at it because they didn’t have a proper set of eyewear or a DIY eclipse viewing box thingy.
 Yea, me neither – that would be silly.

 Ok, I did have a sideways glance at it while the clouds cleared briefly.
-Apparently the birds stopped singing for the duration of the eclipse, but to be honest it didn’t get any more dark than it normally does on a rainy, cloudy day!
-I was glad the children at the local school had the opportunity to witness it though, with everyone outside with protective eye wear.
+Apparently the birds stopped singing for the duration of the eclipse, but to be honest it didn’t get any darker than it normally does on a rainy, cloudy day!
+I was glad the children at the local school had the opportunity to witness it though, with everyone outside with protective eyewear.
 The kids couldn’t stop speaking about it over dinner!
 The next one won’t be for another 15 years, so I’m delighted they had the opportunity to witness this one.

 Things are growing and the light is returning – Spring is in the air!